2017: How Schools can take part

-Co-op Food is the Official Sponsor of Love British Food and British Food Fortnight 2016.The patriotic summer of 2016 is the perfect chance to get your pupils excited about the wonderful food we produce in this country.
+Co-op Food is the Official Sponsor of Love British Food and British Food Fortnight 2017.The summer of 2017 is the perfect chance to get your pupils excited about the wonderful food we produce in this country.

 There are so many fun and imaginative activities that can be organised to link with the British message.
 Here are some ideas for starters.